lilab-bcb/pegasus/docs/usage.rst

 	-\\-dbl-cluster-attr <attr>
 		<attr> refers to a cluster attribute containing cluster labels (e.g. 'louvain_labels').
 Doublet clusters will be marked based on <attr> with the following criteria: passing the Fisher's exact test and having >= 50% of cells identified as doublets.
 By default, the first computed cluster attribute in the list of leiden, louvain, spectral_ledein and spectral_louvain is used.

+	-\\-citeseq
+	    Input data contain both RNA and CITE-Seq modalities.
+This will set --focus to be the RNA modality and --append to be the CITE-Seq modality.
+In addition, 'ADT-' will be added in front of each antibody name to avoid name conflict with genes in the RNA modality.

+	-\\-citeseq-umap
+		For high quality cells kept in the RNA modality, generate a UMAP based on their antibody expression.

+	-\\-citeseq-umap-exclude <list>
+		<list> is a comma-separated list of antibodies to be excluded from the UMAP calculation (e.g. Mouse-IgG1,Mouse-IgG2a).

 	\-h, -\\-help
 		Print out help information.